For spring registration questions, check out our Spring Registration Tab. For Fall Learn to Row, please click here.

 No..Nothing.
 We will teach you.

 YES.
 This is a safety issue.
-The boats are difficult to tip.
-We carry life preservers, throw lines and a coach will follow you with a motor boat.
+The boats are difficult to tip, but we carry life preservers, throw lines and a coach will follow you with a motor boat.
 But you can't be too careful on the water so swimming ability is REQUIRED.

 Rarely.
 In the case of high wind (white caps) or lightning, we will not go on the water, but we will have practice.
 We do not cancel because of rain.
 When in doubt, check the website, TeamSnap, or listen to announcements.

-Layers, a pair of old sneakers that can get wet, hooded sweatshirt for fall.
-Shorts and/or sweatpants, should be snug (think spandex) to avoid becoming tangled in the wheels of your seat.
+Layers, a pair of old sneakers that can get wet.
+Shorts and/or sweatpants that are snug (think spandex) to avoid becoming tangled in the wheels of your seat.
 Always be prepared to do some running.

 Coxswains especially should wear adequate clothing to be warm.
 You are not moving like the rowers and so are more likely to get a chill on cold or wet days.

 Crew is a demanding cardiovascular activity.
 Anyone with a heart murmur or circulatory condition should discuss participation with a doctor.
 Likewise, athletes with asthma or other respiratory conditions should discuss the severity of their condition with a doctor before participating, and ALWAYS bring their inhaler.